Financial Aid Office

 Mail: You may mail the documents to Edinboro University, Financial Aid Office, 210 Glasgow Rd.
 Edinboro, PA 16444.

 In Person: You may turn in the documents to our office.
 We are open from 9 a.m. to 4:30 p.m., Monday through Friday.
 Please note during the summer, we are only open until 4 p.m.
+There is also a dropbox located outside of the Student Accounts office to drop-off items during non-business hours.

 The Financial Aid Office will send an email notification to the student’s Edinboro email account and the email addresses listed on the FAFSA if additional documents are still needed to complete the verification process.
 Please check these accounts frequently.